-- Check the class attendance not only by calling the roll but also by using a visual tool, such as the chat function. - Affected by poor network communications or a speaker's utterance manner, students with hearing impairment might have difficulty catching the voice.
-Accordingly, allow them to record your class and transcribe the recorded data. - The sound information of online classes will be displayed for students with hearing impairment in real time through software specializing in remote information access, but a slight time lag is unavoidable.
-In this regard, if you ask such students to give comments (respond to your questions), please wait a little so that they can confirm the translation. - Some students understand what is being said by hearing the speaker's voice and reading the speaker's mouth.
+- Check the class attendance not only by calling the roll but also by using a visual tool, such as the chat function. - Due to poor network communications or a speaker's vocal characteristics, students with hearing impairment might have difficulty in understanding.
+Accordingly, allow them to record your class for video transcription. - The sound information of online classes will be displayed for students with hearing impairment in real time through software specializing in remote information access, but a slight time lag is unavoidable.
+In this regard, if you ask such students to give comments (respond to your questions), please wait a little so that they can confirm the translation. - As students with hearing impairments understand what is being said by hearing the speaker's voice and reading the speaker's lips, please ask questions or communicate with them speaking slowly and clearly with your mouth clearly visible.
 If you ask a question to such students or communicate with them, speak slowly and clearly with your mouth shown.
-However, if you feel that you cannot make yourself understood, use the chat function - If you provide support through PC translation, share the necessary class information (e.g. Zoom information and class materials) with the SDA Office at least a week prior to the class.
+However, if you feel that you cannot make yourself understood, use the chat function. - If you provide support through PC translation, share the necessary class information (e.g. Zoom information and class materials) with the SDA Office at least a week prior to the class.
 Also, allow Support Staff to enter your online room through Teams or Zoom for a translation service.